SDK Features

 Future<TodoList> find(id) async {

-final results = await db.get('SELECT * FROM lists WHERE id = ?', [id]);
+final result = await db.get('SELECT * FROM lists WHERE id = ?', [id]);

-return TodoList.fromRow(results);
+return TodoList.fromRow(result);

 }